 Christian Aid insist that everyone should be able to live a full life, free from poverty.
 It works with people of all faiths and none, never giving money to governments and is the official development agency of 41 church denominations in Britain and Ireland.

 During Christian Aid Week volunteers from our church, and other churches in the area, deliver and collect Christian Aid Week envelopes to houses in Westbury-on- Trym and Stoke Bishop.
-Over £140,000 has been collected in this way since 2004.
-Holy Trinity raised a splendid £2,246.67 in Christian Aid Week in 2018, a 16% rise on 2017.
+Nearly £150,000 has been collected in this way since 2004.

 Christian Aid Week in 2020 was hit, like almost everything else in our lives, by the global pandemic.
 However, the problems faced by Rose, and others in the developing world, remain.

 Christian Aid Week 2020, Sunday 10 May – Saturday 16 May

 For Rose, every last drop of water is precious

 In Kenya, the rains that used to water the farmlands have failed, causing a national emergency that has left over two million people hungry.
 One of these people is Rose.

 Rose is 67.
 Every day, she battles to bring water home for her grandchildren.
 But drought and hunger are driving her to the brink.
 ‘The drought has been severe,’ she tells us.
 ‘We have had three long months without water, and now we have to walk long distances.
 We are suffering.’